 Over the last decade or so we have seen this massive shift in online business and retail.
 Women (and men) who may not have had the opportunity before, are now opening businesses, showcasing their talents and flair.

-One of the groups that seems to be getting the most attention is the ‘Mompreneurs’.
+One of the groups that seem to be getting the most attention is the ‘Mompreneurs’.
 That is the women who have started a business and are mothers.

 First of all, I cannot for the life of me decipher why there is so much focus on these women being mothers as well.
 Have you seen some of the interview questions?
 ‘How do you cope being a mom and running a successful business?’
 Ummm, sorry, I didn’t know being a mom meant it was no longer ‘normal’ for me to be successful.